 Athletes throughout time have been put on pedestals at the top of the societal pyramid, and absolved of blame for any flaws they may possess.
 But should this attitude allow them to get away with crimes that normal people could be sent to jail for?

 With the rise of social media in recent years, more light has been shed on crimes within the world of sports.
-Recently, Urban Meyer, Head Coach of Ohio State University Football, was suspended for knowing about one of his assistant coaches assaulting his wife, and not telling the media or firing him.
+Recently, Urban Meyer, Head Coach of Ohio State University Football, was suspended for knowing about one of his assistant coaches assaulting his wife, and proceeding to not tell the media or firing him.
 In past years, the story may have gotten swallowed up in the Ohio locker room, cast away and ignored, only to be brought up years later in a tell-all autobiography.
 But Meyer is under fire now – and the criticism ties into a greater problem that’s beginning to be revealed within sports culture.

 “Locker room talk” is a phrase that’s been coming up often in popular media.
 In Donald Trump’s apology after an audio recording of him talking about kissing and groping women was released, he referred to the language as locker room talk.
 This type of boastful speech when referring to conquests of women, consensual or otherwise, has become intrinsically associated with sports.
 Is this just a harmless stereotype of a “chick-magnet” jock?
 Or have we been giving athletes a free pass to do and say what they want, violent or otherwise, because of their role in our culture?
 And if we have, are we causing a culture that encourages violence?